Missing North Texas girl was sex trafficking victim before she was found in Oklahoma, police say

 WFAA is not naming the girl because she was an alleged victim of sex trafficking, according to police.

-On Wednesday, Oklahoma City police confirmed to WFAA that eight people had been arrested in the girl's disappearance, each with varying degrees of charges, from a felony warrant to rape.
+On Wednesday, Oklahoma City police confirmed to WFAA that eight people had been arrested in the girl's disappearance, each with varying charges, from a felony warrant to human trafficking rape.

+"It’s not something that we take lightly whenever we are given tips or information that there is someone that we believe to be in danger possibly in our area," Sgt.
+Dillon Quirk, with Oklahoma City Police Department said.
+“Fortunately, it really worked out in the end to find this person safely.”

 Here is the list of eight people arrested in this case with their corresponding charges: